RLAlab/rlalab.github.io/content/authors/Shuli Rosenfeld/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
   #- Alumni
-  - Master & Undergraduate Students
+  #- Master & Undergraduate Students
-  #- Researchers
+  - PhD Students
 ---

 Hello!
 My name is Shuli, and I’m from Miami, Florida.
 During my MRes, I am advancing the synthetic biology toolkit for _Fusarium venenatum_, a filamentous fungus.
 Additionally, I hope to employ these tools to enhance the technofunctional and sensorial properties of _Fusarium venenatum_ biomass for meat alternatives and potentially, other food applications.